angelinakumanova/SoftwareEngineering-SoftUni/README.md

-All the solutions to the tasks I was assigned throughout the course.
+All courses of the program included and solutions to the tasks I was assigned